 - Check Username filter: to verify the username.

 - Check User ID filter: to verify the user ID.

-to verify the validity of the message (checking the username and user ID).
+Filter Mediators are used in the ESB, to verify the validity of the message (checking the username and user ID).

 If the message meets the criteria of the first filter, it will be passed to the second filter.
 Once the request successfully passes through the second filter (i.e., the filtering criteria is fulfilled), the ESB sends the stock quote request to the back-end service (Stock Quote Service) for processing.